Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 	public void ParseInput(string input)
 	{
-		DebugConsole.Write($">{input}\n", Color.LightGreen, userInput: true);
+		DebugConsole.Write($">{input}\n", textColor: Color.LightGreen, userInput: true);

 		// Here is where we'll run our input as a script.
 	}
 }
 ```

-The ```CommandProcessor``` has a reference to the ```DebugConsole``` that created it.
-Whenever we get input to parse (which will be called from the ```DebugConsole```), we'll output it back to the console in a light green color before processing them.
+The ```CommandProcessor``` has a reference to the ```DebugConsole``` that created it. ```DebugConsole``` is the class that my in-game developer console is implemented in.
+Whenever we get input to parse (```DebugConsole``` calling our ```ParseInput``` method when we press 'enter'), we'll output it back to the console in a light green color before processing it.
 The 'userInput' bool is used to tell when a line written to the console was user input or not (so that the 'up' arrow can traverse previous lines of input.)
+How ```DebugConsole``` is implemented is unimportant; we're just focusing on processing console commands given to us by it.

-At this point, we could just put a call to CSharpScript.Create() with our input string as the code, whatever references and imports we want, and a globals type, but we'd like to create the script and delegate on a separate thread so that it doesn't block the responsiveness of our game.
-We'll still be outputting our input string in light green immediately, which will almost entirely mitigate any feeling of 'slowness' due to waiting for the script to compile. so I have a ```ScriptCompilationResult``` class that our ```Task``` will return:
+At this point, we could just put a call to ```CSharpScript.Create()``` with our input string as the code, whatever references and imports we want, and a globals type, but we'd like to create the script and delegate on a separate thread so that it doesn't block our update thread.
+We'll still be outputting our input string in light green immediately, which will help the console feel responsive despite some commands taking ~200 ms to compile and execute.
+We'll create a ```ScriptCompilationResult``` class that our ```Task``` will return:

 ```
 public class ScriptCompilationResult